USDA-MNSU-CS-PROJECTS/object-detection-Fall2025/README.markdown

 #### Option 2: Manually Create Folders

 If you prefer to create the folders manually, please make sure you follow the structure shown above.
-The image conversion and preprocessing scripts depend on this organization to find input images and correctly place output files.
+The image conversion scripts depend on this organization to find input images and correctly place output files.